JetBrains/godot-support/gdscript/README.md

 Hello,
 I'm sorry for late responses and lack of activity, I'm currently running between 3 projects in daily job and have not much time and much less will to work on this plugin.

-So give me a month or two, and hopefully I'll get back on track with it and start solving issues - thanks for all reports.
+So give me a month or two, and hopefully I'll get back on track with it and start solving issues.

+Have patience with me, thanks.

 ## Update 28.2.2024